weicut/weicut/README.md

 - 🔭 I’m fangjianwei.
-- 🌱 a Go and PHP developer.
+- 🌱 The Go and PHP developer.